Beware the Hawthorne

 Toothless Solutions that don’t show Results.
 This certainly does not come as a surprise.

 Toothless Solutions that deliver Excellent Results.
 This constellation does sound unlikely.
 However, it is not.
 Sometimes, even without implementing any solution, the process improves and results get better – often to a remarkable degree.

 This can be attributed to the Hawthorne Effect.
 Hawthorne says that observing a situation will change the same.
-It is bound to appear in all environments where humans are “watched”.
+It will likely appear in all environments where humans are “watched”.

 In our experience, it is even worse.
 Talking about a process is enough to trigger Hawthorne results because people running the process get more aware, focus more on their work and deliver better results.
-In some situations, only then they do what they are supposed to do.
-The Hawthorne Effect and results go away as soon as people are no longer “watched” and the attention is directed towards other things.
+In some situations, only then they do what the SOP says.
+The Hawthorne Effect and results go away as soon as people don’t feel “watched” any longer and the attention is directed towards other things.
 In this sense, Hawthorne results are not sustainable.

-Hence, the apparent disadvantage here is that real project results that are driven by the changes in the process cannot easily be distinguished from the ones caused by the Hawthorne effect.
+Hence, the apparent disadvantage here is that we cannot distinguish between real project results due to changes in the process and those due to the Hawthorne effect.
 It becomes an extra variable in a situation where only one variable should exist.

 The only way of making sure that improvement effects will last, is to establish a logically consistent chain from description of the problem via potential root causes, data collection and analysis to identification of the vital few tackled by related solutions.
 Lean Six Sigma is what these steps are.
 Follow them carefully and you will be successful – beyond Hawthorne.